 To get caught up with how your choice of eyecups will affect your hunt, you better read our "4 Essential Adjustments to Master Today" article.

-If you're not sure about the whole exit pupil thing and how it will work out for your hunting style, our in-depth "How to Focus Your Binos” article will clear up your cloudy understanding.
+If you're not sure about the whole exit pupil thing and how it will work out for your hunting style, our in-depth "How to Focus Your Binoculars" article will clear up your cloudy understanding.

 That's because the distance from your eyes to the ocular lenses matters - a lot.
 And, for glasses-wearers, you're going to want enough eye relief to ensure you're not getting jipped on the short end of the stick when it comes to quality viewing.

-Or, perhaps the conventional center focus could be improved to really make speedy glassing convenient without causing quality degradation.
+Or, perhaps the conventional center focus knob could be improved to really make speedy glassing convenient without causing quality degradation.

-And, if you didn't know, a porro prism is actually, at its core, optically superior to the roof prism.
+And, if you didn't know, a porro prism is actually, at its core, optically superior to roof prisms.
 But, if you want more on this, you're going to have to read our article Roof Prism vs Porro Prism that explains everything there is to know about the on-going roof versus porro prism controversy.

-Just as important as it is to decide whether you want a fixed zoom or a variable on a rifle scope, it's also important to decide this for a binocular.
+Just as important as it is to decide whether you want a fixed zoom or a variable on a rifle scope, it's also important to decide this for a hunting binocular.

 But, what are the ups and downs of a variable power?
 And, why doesn't your favorite brand make one?
 What is the best binocular magnification?
 What do the numbers on binoculars mean anyway?
 Which is better, 8x42 or 10x42?

-Master the Terminology
+8. Master the Terminology

 Being able to discern between quality features on a pair of binoculars and the fancy 50 million ways there are to describe the same thing is a gift in and of itself.
-And, it’s a gift that Target Tamers can impart on you with our Glossary of Bino Features & Terminology.

-What Makes the Best Hunting Binoculars?
+What Makes Great Hunting Binoculars?

 The best binoculars for hunting are going to be the ones that give you a clear, bright, and sharp image of your target.
 Even better ones can give you a view that puts you right there in front of it.
 And, all hunters desire this kind of quality glassing.